WStrellis/azure-204/VM_and_app_service.md

 Fault Domain - logical group of components that share a single point of failure, such as a server rack in a AZ datacenter
 Update Domain - logical group of hardware that is updated/ rebooted simultaneously

+Scale Up/Down - increasing/decreasing the CPU/RAM size of the VM(s)
+Scale Out/In - increase/decrease the number of VMs

 ### Azure Automation Services
 - Process Automation